 Bind keys to mod+group position or to the keys specified as second argument

-It can match by title, class or role.
+It can match by title, wm_class, role, wm_type, wm_instance_class or net_wm_pid.

 Matchsupports both regular expression objects (i.e. the result of

-re.compile()) or strings (match as a “include” match).
-If a window matches any of the things in any of the lists, it is considered a match.
+re.compile()) or strings (match as an “include”-match).
+If a window matches all specified values, it is considered a match.

-things to match against the second string in WM_CLASS atom
+matches against the second string in WM_CLASS atom (X11) or app ID (Wayland)

-things to match against the first string in WM_CLASS atom
+matches against the first string in WM_CLASS atom (X11) or app ID (Wayland)

-things to match against the _NET_WM_PID atom (only int allowed in this rule)
+matches against the _NET_WM_PID atom (X11) or PID (Wayland) - (only int allowed for this rule)

-A Rule contains a Match object, and a specification about what to do when that object is matched.
+A Rule contains a list of Match objects, and a specification about what to do when any of them is matched.

 auto float this window?